bricev/JobQueue/readme.md

 ### Synopsis

     queue
+      queue:show        List jobs from the queue
       queue:flush       Flush the queue
-      queue:reboot      Reboot the queue
-      queue:show        List jobs from the queue
-    task
+      queue:recover     Move all buggy Tasks to the `waiting` list task
       task:add          Add a Task
       task:delete       Delete a Task